 - Torque on the wheels

-However, once you opt for 35, 37 and bigger, your vehicle will not perform optimally without additional upgrades on your suspension, steering and drive-train components to make the whole setup work 100%.
+However, once you opt for 35″, 37″, and bigger, your vehicle will not perform optimally without additional upgrades on your suspension, steering, and drive-train components to make the whole setup work 100%.

-Having the correct backspacing is crucial when fitting 33″ tires and is often a factor that most dont speak about.
-But first lets understand backspacing.
+Having the correct backspacing is crucial when fitting 33″ tires and is often a factor that most don’t speak about.
+But first, let’s understand backspacing.

-- This is just enough to accommodate the 33″ however your clearance on the front bumper might be very minimal, depending on the tire tread pattern, thickness and mold design.
+- This is just enough to accommodate the 33″ however your clearance on the front bumper might be very minimal, depending on the tire tread pattern, thickness, and mold design.

 Backspacing is the distance from the hub mounting surface (usually in the center of the rim) to the inside lip of the wheel (measured in inches).
 Positive backspacing puts the tire closer to the hub of the truck.

-Always make sure you check your state laws regarding maximum tire “poke”.
+- Always make sure you check your state laws regarding maximum tire “poke”.